jkstudio99/jkstudio99/README.md

 # 💫 About Me:
 ### Hi there I'm JK. 👋

-🔭 I’m currently working as a Freelance Front-end Developer
+🔭 I’m currently finding a job as a Freelance UX/UI Front-end Developer
 👯 I’m looking to collaborate on exciting web development projects
 🤝 I’m looking for help with building scalable web applications
 🌱 I’m currently learning C#, .NET, React, Angular, Vue.js